steno-aarhus/research/support/verdensrummet/index.md

 3. On the wired tablet controller choose: "Video call"

-4. Choose "-Region Midt- Teams møde (SIP)" from the "Favourites" tab.
+4. Choose "teams@meet.rm.dk" from the "Favourites" tab.

 5. In the prompt that shows up on the screen, enter the video meeting ID (listed under "Deltag med en videomøde-enhed") followed by # and join the Teams meeting.